-When it comes to burglary, we often imagine individuals who use brute force to break into your doors and windows, take all your valuables, and then attempt to run away before police arrive.
+When it comes to burglary, we often imagine individuals who use brute force or common tools to break into your doors and windows (see how to use a credit card to open a door), take all your valuables, and then attempt to run away before police arrive.
 Our existing security systems are designed for for those kind of criminals.
 But with the rise of smart security systems, what if criminals have learned to bypass your system and disable your alarms?

 Although FBI has yet to release reports of burglars who actually hacked a security system to break into a house, it is worth knowing that there our technology today is not 100% fail proof.
 That’s likely because police departments don’t report that type of information or don’t have any evidence to know that’s what happened even if it did.